Private, In-Home Tutoring in Moraine, Ohio

-SchoolTutoring Academy’s tutoring programs for Moraine students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Moraine, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students in preschool through high school in Moraine attend school in the Dayton Public School System.
 Dayton has 30 schools where more than 14,000 students participate in highly engaging and rigorous educational activities.
 It is a diverse district, in which students learn alongside students and teachers from a variety of different sociocultural backgrounds.
 The district’s gifted program offers accelerated learning for students that demonstrate academic giftedness.
 Pre-IB and honors courses at the middle school level give younger students challenging experiences to prepare them for high school level work.
 The district’s Neighborhood School Centers ensure students and their families have the resources they need to be successful in school as well.